 Team Assembly Information

 Each REAP Team consists of 5-8 (8 maximum) team members.
-The acceptance of regional Teams into MIT REAP is evaluated based on the strength and commitment of the Champion and ability to engage core Team members across the stakeholder groups.
+The acceptance of regional Teams into MIT REAP is evaluated based on the strength and commitment of the Champion and ability to engage core team members across the stakeholder groups.
 All team members must also speak English fluently to participate in the workshops.